I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/strmini/nf-strmini-streamclassabortoutstandingrequests.md

 ## Remarks

-This call also signals the class driver that the minidriver is ready to receive new requests of the type canceled.</p>
+This call also signals the class driver that the minidriver is ready to receive new requests of the type canceled.

 ## Requirements
 | &nbsp; | &nbsp; |